lokal-profil/interoperable-specifications/docs/ap.md

 Note that for node shapes it is more common to be be "based" on each other as you often want to change the order or include a slightly different set of property shapes.

-## Providing order of property shapes
+## <a name="order"></a>Providing order of property shapes

 An important aspect of application profiles is to generate specification documents in a predictable manner.
 Furthermore, since we aim for multilinguality the order cannot be based on alphabetical sorting of labels.
 Consequently we outline two rules:

 1. Provide an explicit order of all property shapes via `sh:order`.
 2. Sort all property shapes that have no sh:order via the alphabetical order of the localname of the property given via sh:path.

-Note that if two property shapes have the same property, they need to be separated by an explicit `sh:order`.
+Note that if two property shapes have the same property, they must be separated by an explicit `sh:order`.

 > It is a strong recommendation to always provide an explicit order on every property shape.